dvasser/PDF_Report_Generator_for_Finnhub/README.md

 ## Instructions how to use PDF_Report_Generator_for_Finnhub:

 1) Get a free API key from Finnhub.
-Refer to my other repository https://github.com/dvasser/Finnhub-API-Connector for more details.
+Refer to the Finnhub Connector in this portfolio for more details.
 2) Clone this repository, open an IDE and navigate to the directory with the files.
 3) ```pip install -r requirements.txt```
 4) You are now ready to generate the report!
 Simply run the finn_pdf_generator.py file in the command line or by pressing 'run'.
 You will be prompted to input your Finnhub API key, a list of stocks separated by commas (could just enter one stock), start and end dates (I recommend for them to be at least 6 months apart), the DPI (100 is a good value to see how the report looks like, 300 generates a high quality report but takes a while.
 500 is super sharp, and could take hours).